jwill2385/jwill2385.github.io/_posts/2025-07-27-teaching-prompt-engineering.md

 ## Conclusion

-Effectibe prompt engineering is a transformative skill.
+Effective prompt engineering is a transformative skill.
 As AI becomes more integrated into our daily workflows, the ability to communicate effectively with these systems will be a defining competency for the next generation of professionals.

 The enthusiasm and rapid progress of the attendees reinforced my belief that prompt engineering education should be a priority in both academic and professional development programs.